-- I need to remember to get up and move
+- Remember to get up and move

-- I need to remember to take breaks
+- Need to remember to take breaks

 Somethings I have seen people do that they probably shouldn’t over VPN:

 - Don’t do virtual meetings over the VPN, you’re chewing up bandwidth.
 Instead, drop the VPN connection to have the meeting.